cta-observatory/lstmcpipe/docs/lstmcpipe_user_doc.md

 <span style="font-size:smaller;">

-- When generating a config, it builds the directory structure for you.
+- When generating a config, lstmcpipe builds the directory structure for you.
   - For example, it knows that `R0` data for the allsky prod are stored in `/fefs/aswg/data/mc/DL0/LSTProd2/TrainingDataset/Protons/dec_*` and will create the subsequent directory structure, producing DL1 data in `/fefs/aswg/data/mc/DL1/AllSky/$PROD_ID/TrainingDataset/dec_*`

 - That knowledge is implemented in the `lstmcpipe.config.paths_config.PathConfig` child classes (one child class per pipeline).